Orthopaedic Residency Research Program

 Each year, residents will have semi-annual meetings with experienced faculty to discuss relevant topics in more detail and assist them with completion of their thesis project.
 Residents will be excused from clinical duty to ensure their participation at these meetings.

-Fall Meeting Topic: Developing and Exploring a Clinical Question
+Fall Meeting Topic: Research Fundamentals, Introduction to the OCRC and Developing and Exploring a Clinical Question

 Spring Meeting Topic: Show Me the Money - Grant Writing Tips